ProjectPythiaTutorials/tutorial-template/README.md

 tags: []
 ---

-Thank you for contributing and presenting at a tutorial during the Project Pythia Python Tutorial Seminar Series.
+Thank you for contributing and presenting at a tutorial during the Project Pythia Python Tutorial Series.
 Please replicate a `README.md` file similar to this in your tutorial repository.
 Please edit the content indicated by "[]" to include all relevant information.
 This template is designed to assist not hinder, you may make additional changes as you see fit.
 Please reach out to a Project Pythia team member if you need assistance.

 # [Tutorial Title]

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ProjectPythiaTutorials/tutorial-template/HEAD/)

-The Project Pythia Python Tutorial Seminar Series continues with [Tutorial Title] on **Wednesday, [Month Day] at 1 PM Mountain [Daylight/Standard] Time**.
+The Project Pythia Python Tutorial Series continues with [Tutorial Title] on **Thursday, [Month Day] at 1 PM Mountain [Daylight/Standard] Time**.
 This session will be led by [Name].

 The content for this tutorial is hosted in the `.ipynb` notebook file(s) within the `tutorial` directory of this repository.
 The files include: [`topic_a.ipynb` and `topic_b.ipynb`].